oracle-devrel/tech-content-heatwave/OCI-connect-hw-public-endpoint-devrel0922.md

 author: Victor Agreda
 mrm: WWMK220224P00058
 ---
-Once we've created a database on OCI and set up our virtual private network with a way to connect (using access lists), we can pretty easily wire it up to MySQL HeatWave on AWS.
+Once we've created a database on OCI and set up our virtual private network with a way to connect (using access lists), we can easily wire it up to MySQL HeatWave on AWS.

 1. Create a MySQL database on OCI, allow public access
 2. Log into MySQL HeatWave on AWS